-The Metro College Intern Program is designed to cultivate future talent through paid internships, which offer increasing levels of work experience and professional development opportunities associated with the transit industry and Metro's operational environment.
-The program runs approximately 12 weeks, typically June through August.
-All internships are based in the Washington, DC Metropolitan Area.
+The Metro College Intern Program is designed to cultivate future talent for the organization through paid internships.
+The internships are intended to afford students with meaningful work experience and professional development opportunities while familiarizing them with the transit industry and Metro's operational environment.
+All internships are in the Washington Metropolitan Area.

 - Increase knowledge base, resume growth, build communication and team work skills.

-- Valuable connections and partnerships through fellow interns and the contacts obtained through WMATA.
+- Make valuable connections and partnerships through fellow interns and the contacts obtained through WMATA.

-- Opportunity to gauge whether a particular career field is right for them.
+- Opportunity to gage whether a particular career field is right for them.

-- Enrollment in an accredited college or university, with the student, at minimum, being a rising college sophomore.
+- Must be CURRENTLY enrolled in an accredited college or university, with the student, at minimum, being a rising college sophomore.

 - Major in course work aligned with the academic and functional requirements of the position for which the student has applied.